Mbappe is a Bosman Transfer

 We all remember the stories of Peter Odemwingie sitting in his car outside QPR, trying to manifest his own transfer.
 The live feeds of Sky Sports News show fans waving questionable bedside table ‘ornaments’ in the background.
 But there’s one other phenomenon that we often hear about, which isn’t specifically related to the limitations of the transfer window.
 I’m talking about the Bosman transfers.

-What Is a Bosman transfer?
+What Is a Bosman Transfer?

 A Bosman transfer is where a player has reached the end of their contract or is already out of contract and can sign for any club they wish.
 The most high-profile case of recent times would be one that’s happening right now: Kylian Mbappe’s move to Real Madrid will be a Bosman transfer (which is mad to think about, but we’ll move on).
 More specifically, the Bosman transfer means that the buying club does not need to pay a fee to the player’s previous club.
 It seems obvious, right?
 They’re not under contract with them anymore, so why should they be compensated?
 Well, it may surprise you to know that this wasn’t always the case.